david-mears/apriori/README.md

 ```
 Check that the virtual environment is using python 3.6 or higher.

-Set the environment variables.
-This project doesn't need high security so I've just pasted the needed environment variable [here](https://pastebin.com/PA4KzX1a) to avoid security error messages and allow anyone to use the project.
+Set the environment variables by creating .env at the root directory.
+This project doesn't need high security so I've just pasted the needed environment variable [here](https://pastebin.com/PA4KzX1a) to allow anyone to use the project.
 Assign APRIORI_SECRET_KEY to this value.

 ### Local database setup with sqlite3